How to Treat Internal Hemorrhoids

 - Legumes

-Fiber supplements such as psyllium may also be helpful.
+Fiber supplements such as psyllium can also help.

 Drink Adequate Fluids

-Most adults benefit from drinking six to eight glasses of water daily.
+Hydration keeps stool soft and reduces constipation.
+Most adults benefit from 6–8 glasses of water daily.

 Improve Bathroom Habits

-Healthy bowel habits can reduce pressure on rectal veins.
+Healthy bowel habits reduce pressure on rectal veins:

 Medications for Internal Hemorrhoids